bhushan-borole/Twitter-API/README.md

 # Twitter API

--This repository is my basic project to integrate Twitter API with python.\
+- This repository is my basic project to integrate Twitter API with python.\
--I performed basic functions while handling with API.\
+- I performed basic functions while handling with API.\

 Run this script first to enter your credentials into a json file